dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/custom-model-binding.md

 [!code-csharp[](custom-model-binding/samples/3.x/CustomModelBindingSample/Startup.cs?name=snippet_ConfigureServices&highlight=5-8)]

 When evaluating model binders, the collection of providers is examined in order.
-The first provider that returns a binder is used.
-Adding your provider to the end of the collection may result in a built-in model binder being called before your custom binder has a chance.
-In this example, the custom provider is added to the beginning of the collection to ensure it's used for `Author` action arguments.
+The first provider that returns a binder that matches the input model is used.
+Adding your provider to the end of the collection may thus result in a built-in model binder being called before your custom binder has a chance.
+In this example, the custom provider is added to the beginning of the collection to ensure it's always used for `Author` action arguments.

 ### Polymorphic model binding